raspberrypilearning/cd-my-favourite-celebrity/en/step_2.md

 --- task ---

 Go to the [the starter Trinket](https://trinket.io/html/15bfdbad45){:target="_blank"}.
 Here, you will see a box containing an example website project.
-On the right-hand side is the website, and on the left-hand side is the code that makes the website.
+On the right-hand side is the website, and on the left-hand side is the code that makes the website. **Note:** this project can be completed without an account on trinket.io, however without an account you will not be able to use your own pictures.
+Please create an account if you wish to use your own pictures.
+Instructions on how to do this are below.

 ![Web page and code in Trinket](images/htmlStarterTrinket.png)